cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

     --role roles/storage.admin
 ```

+!!! info
-?> By default Cirrus CI will store logs and caches for 30 days but it can be changed by manually configuring a
+    By default Cirrus CI will store logs and caches for 30 days but it can be changed by manually configuring a
-[lifecycle rule](https://cloud.google.com/storage/docs/lifecycle) for a Google Cloud Storage bucket that Cirrus CI is using.
+    [lifecycle rule](https://cloud.google.com/storage/lifecycle) for a Google Cloud Storage bucket that Cirrus CI is using.

 Now we have a service account that Cirrus CI can use!
 It's time to let Cirrus CI know about that fact by securely providing a
 private key for the service account.
 A private key can be created by running the following command: